Asarum caudatum

-Asarum caudatum (British Columbia wild ginger, western wild ginger, or long-tailed wild ginger) is a plant native to rich moist forests of western North America.
-It has heart-shaped leaves and a three-lobed purplish flower.
+Asarum caudatum (British Columbia wild ginger, western wild ginger, or long-tailed wild ginger) is a species of plant with heart-shaped leaves and a three-lobed purplish flower.

+It is native to rich moist forests of western North America.
+The root is edible and Native Americans used the plant for medicinal purposes.

 Description

 Growing from a long rhizome, the reniform (kidney/heart-shaped) leaves range from 2-10 cm in length.
 The leaves are found in colonies or clusters as the rhizome spreads, forming mats.
 The leaves emit a ginger aroma when rubbed.

 Blooming from April to July (about a month earlier in British Columbia), the flower sits at the end of a 15 cm leafstalk, often on the ground, hidden by the leaves.
 The flowers are hirsute (hairy), cup-shaped, and brown-purple to green-yellow, terminating in three, long, gracefully curved lobes.

+Similar species

 Similar species include A. hartwegii, A. lemmonii, and A. marmoratum.

 Etymology

 Caudatum comes from the Latin cauda, meaning tail.
 This refers to the tail-like shape of the flower's calyx.